 The British conquest of Jamaica in 1655, forced the Spanish to flee to the northern coast of Jamaica, and from there most Spanish colonists fled from the island, but some remained to form a resistance force to fight the British under the leadership of Don Christobal de Yassi.
-Many Spanish slaves took the opportunity to join the Maroons who had previously ran away and set up home bases in the interior mountains rather than become slaves to new masters.
+Many Spanish slaves took the opportunity to join the Maroons who had previously ran away from the Spanish masters and set up home bases in the interior mountains.
 Of the slaves that chose not to leave with the Spanish, some escaped to join the Maroons of their own volition, while others were encouraged to do so by the Spanish rearguard in order to help them hinder the progress of the British.
 Promises for future manumission made the suggestion palatable; the possibility of freedom making the endeavor worthy of the risk.

 For the Maroons the idea of trading one master for another along with promises of manumission were sufficient incentive to impede the British efforts to drive the Spaniards from Jamaica.
 This led to the Spanish occupiers wrongly concluding that the Maroons were loyal to the Spanish crown.
 This notion eventually proved wrong when the first British governor of the island, Edward D'Oyley previously a lieutenant-colonel in General Robert Venables's regiment, built an alliance with a Maroon leader who was instrumental in routing the remaining Spaniards from the island.
 By 1660, the last of the Spanish had fled for Cuba.